Can I Borrow a Dollar?: Background

 The album's production, utilizing samples, keyboards, and drum breaks prominently, tends to be minimalistic, jazzy and laid back.

+Critical reception

 The Source called the production top notch.
+The Chicago Tribune deemed the album "playfully clever".

-Although receiving a lukewarm reception, Stanton Swihart of Allmusic considers it to have put Chicago hip hop on the map and to be an underrated debut album.
+Entertainment Weeklys Neil Drumming described Can I Borrow a Dollar? as "a clever but little-noticed first album".
+Stanton Swihart of AllMusic considers it to have put Chicago hip hop on the map and to be an underrated debut album.